Biophilic Solutions: Nature Has the Answers

 Serenbe Media Network

 Have you ever noticed how DNA’s spiraling structure mirrors the shape of seashells and flowers?
 How our circulatory system branches like tree roots?
 Nature doesn’t just surround us—we are nature.
 Our bodies, minds, and societies are woven into its rhythms, yet in today’s modern world, we’ve severed that bond, and the consequences ripple through our environment, politics, culture, and even spirituality.
-Every other week, hosts Monica Olsen and Jennifer Walsh explore the profound connections between planetary health and human well-being.
-Through conversations with leading experts, they uncover how nature influences everything—from the way we design our cities to the way we govern, heal, and find meaning in our lives.
+Every other week, host Monica Olsen sits down with leading experts to explore the profound connections between planetary health and human well-being.
+Through these conversations, they uncover how nature influences everything—from the way we design our cities to the way we govern, heal, and find meaning in our lives.
 As we face climate change, biodiversity loss, and deep societal shifts, rediscovering our place in the natural world isn’t just necessary—it’s transformative.
 Join us on this biophilic journey.
 Follow and listen today, because nature holds the answers.

 1D AGO